johannesulf/nautilus/README.md

 ## Attribution

-A paper describing nautilus's underlying methods and performance has been submitted for publication.
+A paper describing nautilus's underlying methods and performance has been accepted for publication.
 A draft of the paper is available on [arXiv](https://arxiv.org/abs/2306.16923).
 Please cite the paper if you find nautilus helpful in your research.

 ## License